hasktorch/hasktorch/README.md

 * [Vim](https://github.com/digital-asset/ghcide#using-with-vimneovim),
 * and [others](https://github.com/digital-asset/ghcide).

-In order to get started with VS Code, start it within a Nix shell:
+In order to get started with VS Code, start it from within a Nix shell:

 ```sh
 $ nix-shell --command "code ."
 ```

 This assumes VS Code is already installed system-wide.

+A CUDA-enabled experience is also possible, just append `--arg cudaSupport true` and `--argstr cudaMajorVersion 10` to the `nix-shell` command.

 All that is needed now is the VS Code [Haskell Language Server plugin](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server).
 Follow the link to the market place, and install the plugin in VS Code.